Is Costa Rica Safe? Tips for Maintaining Health & Safety

-Tragically, some 50 to 60 people drown in Costa Rica every year — roughly one person per week — and in previous years, the numbers have been closer to 120 per year.
+Tragically, preventable drownings occur in Costa Rica every year — roughly one to two persons per week — and in previous years, the numbers have been closer to 150 per year.

 Riptides are dangerous currents that pull swimmers away from the beach and out into the open sea.
 Many swimmers instinctively fight riptides by trying to swim against them, but this can be a fatal mistake.

 If caught in a riptide, go with it until you can swim away from it — parallel to the shore, not toward the shore.